 - Approval based on a variety of factors: LendingPoint considers a broader range of information when approving borrowers than the average online lender.
 This includes how long you’ve stayed at your current job, and how you’ve handled your finances beyond consumer loans or credit cards.

 - Customizable payments: LendingPoint lets you schedule biweekly payments, rather than one monthly payment, if you prefer to pay smaller sums more often throughout the month, or if you want to make extra loan payments.

-- Pricey origination fees for some borrowers: Like a number of alternative lenders, LendingPoint may charge you an origination fee of 0% to 6%, depending on where you live.
-Depending on how much you borrow, a 6% fee can add up to a sizable chunk of your loan.
+- Pricey origination fees for some borrowers: Like several alternative lenders, LendingPoint may charge you an origination fee of 0% to 6%, depending on what your state regulations allow.
 You may be able to have the fee deducted from your loan amount when the funds are disbursed, or you may be able to finance it into the loan amount and pay it off over time.

 - Loans capped at $25,000: If you’re planning a project or expense that requires you to borrow more than $25,000, you may have to look at other options.
-There are other lenders that offer bigger loans, such as up to $40,000, and even $100,000 in some cases.
+Other lenders that offer bigger loans ranging from $40,000 to as high as $100,000.

 LendingPoint Personal Loan Rates & Terms

 LendingPoint personal loans come with fixed interest rates that range from 15.49% to 35.99% APR, with repayment periods of 24 to 48 months.

 Since LendingPoint loans are fixed-rate loans with simple interest, you can expect to have the same monthly loan payment for the life of the loan.
 However, the repayment terms of two to four years are fairly short—some lenders offer repayment for up to seven or more years.

 How Much Can You Borrow With LendingPoint?